 Individuals compete with each other.
 When internal competition within the organization becomes toxic, it decreases performance and morale.
 Therefore, a leader must develop exercises to help team members value each other and set benchmarks for themselves.

 It is essential to check the mental states, emotions, and motives of the team and individuals and rectify any toxic behaviors.

 Developing Various Leadership Roles

 Various leadership roles are developed within an organization for smoother running of operations.
-For instance, a strategic leader has a different role to play compared to a team leader.
+For instance, a strategic leader has a different role than a team leader.

 Every leadership role is well-defined and comes with a set of rules, scope, and responsibilities.
-For instance, an operational leader has the role of designing plans, goals, and networking within and outside the organization.
+For instance, an operational leader can design plans, goals, and networking within and outside the organization.